-A vertical zooplankton tow will be collected and microscopically analyzed in regulatory samples collected on a monthly basis, except for stations LWLVB1.2 and LWLVB1.85.
-Those two stations will be sampled biweekly, March to October, and monthly, November to February.
+A vertical zooplankton tow will be collected and microscopically analyzed.
+Regulatory samples will be collected on a monthly basis, except for stations LWLVB1.2 and LWLVB1.85.
+Those two stations will have samples collected biweekly, March to October, and monthly, November to February.
 Organisms will be identified to at least the genus level.